 - · Schools?

 - · Libraries or cultural facilities?

 - Fire, police, or EMS?

-- Other government facilities?
+- · Other government facilities?

 - Other community services/resources (day care, health care, low income, non-English speaking, elderly, etc.)?

-None were identified during the review.
 There is the Sola Fide Luthern Church and School adjacent to the property to the northeast.
 Pharr Elementary School is within a quarter mile of project site.
 Craig Elementary School and Alton C. Crews Middle School are within a mile of the site.
 There are several other community and governmental facilities within the city limits for Lawrenceville, Grayson, and Snellville.